Lots of people seem to disregard the effectiveness of calisthenics arguing that it’s not good enough for lower body development.

-If your goal is to build lots of muscle and gain weight, then heavy squats is a better option.
+If your goal is to build lots of muscle and gain weight, then heavy squats are a better option.

-If you want to build more resilient legs, balance, stability and control, then pistol squats is a better option.
+If you want to build more resilient legs, balance, stability, and control, then pistol squats are a better option.

 If you want both and have access to weights, then nobody is stopping you from training with both exercises (which, by the way, is a great option).

 Question #2: Can I get huge legs with pistol squats?

 If you want to have legs that look like the ones power-lifters have, then the answer is no.